ejsalin/vlm-probing/README.md

 # Are Vision-Language Transformers Learning Multimodal Representations?
 A Probing Perspective

-This is the implementations of the experiences in the paper [paper]
+This is the repository to reproduce the probing experiments of the paper:
+"Are Vision-Language Transformers Learning Multimodal Representations?
+A Probing Perspective."
+This repository is based on implementations by [UNITER](https://github.com/ChenRocks/UNITER) and [LXMERT](https://github.com/airsplay/lxmert)

-## Projet Setup
+## Requirements
+To reproduce the results for UNITER, use the instructions on the original repository to set up the environment.
+To reproduce the results for LXMERT, use the instructions on the original repository to set up the environment.
+The baselines are compatible with the LXMERT environment.

+## Reproducing Paper Results
-To reproduces the results of the experiences we can proceed in two ways :
+To reproduce the results of the experiments on a specific Vision-Language model and probing task:
+- Download the data for the probing task
-- Computing the representations from scratch
+- Compute the model representations for this dataset
+- Execute the probing task
-- Using our precomputed representations
+Our precomputed representations can be available on demand

 ## Data and models Download
 ## TODO
 ### Computing the representations from scratch
-To compute the UNITER,LXMERT,BERT,VIT and RESNET representations :
+To compute the UNITER,LXMERT,BERT,VIT and RESNET representations:
-1- Use the instruction on [UNITER](https://github.com/ChenRocks/UNITER) original repository to set up the environment , then execute
+1- For UNITER, execute:
 ```sh
 cd UNITER
 ./representations_scripts/get_repr_all_altercaps.sh # for the adversarial caption task